-This article discusses setting paired reads without merging.
+This article discusses setting paired reads without merging, which can be useful if you find that merge rates are low with BBMerge.
 Merging paired reads is closely related, and discussed here.

 The below video gives a general introduction to pre-processing in Biologics.
 The first few videos in our Getting Started series may also be helpful, linked here.